 The Howard group combines simple, predictive mathematical modelling with long-lasting experimental collaborations, to dissect biological mechanisms too complex to unravel by experiments alone.

-The group is currently focusing on three main areas;
+The group is currently focusing on two main areas;

 - How cells remember past events, through epigenetic memory systems